 We may not offer all of these internships each summer based on applicant selection.

 Administrative Intern begins May and runs through September.
 Intern reports directly to the General Manager and will help with a variety of day to day operations.
 Applicants should have outstanding organizational and research abilities, a great telephone demeanor and proven word processing and computer skills.
 This is a good way to see how a non-profit theater functions.
 This internship is offered year-round and is available as part-time (25hrs) or full-time (40hrs).

-CE intern begins in March/April and runs through July/August.
+CE intern begins in March/April and runs through August/Sept.
 Tasks include research, writing and collaboration/outreach to identify resources relevant to our summer show topics and administrative work as needed.
 The CE intern will arrange and oversee forums drawing from community connections they establish.
 Skills needed: resourcefulness, strong attention to detail, good communication, ability to work independently and as part of a team.
 Familiarity with: Excel, Word, & Social Media.
 Applicants must possess a strong desire to engage with culturally diverse communities and activist organizations.
-This internship is part-time and can range from 15-25 hrs each week and is also offered year round.
+This internship ranges from full time (40hrs) to part-time (25 hrs) each week and can also be offered year round.
+Read a rough time line break down of this internship.

 ATM intern begins before the first day of rehearsal (mid-May) and continues through the end of the summer season (end of September).
 The ATM intern assists the tour manager in organizing and administrating the entire summer tour, beginning to end.
 Tasks include procuring donations, organizing publicity runs, facilitating communications between the SFMT and venue presenters, outreaching to donors and volunteers, preparing meals for the cast and crew, and much more!
 This internship offers hands-on, practical experience with project oversight & management and marketing/outreach support in a non-profit setting.